opentrustlabs/opentrust-identity/README.md

 - Is there already a Root Tenant
 - Is the search engine reachable and are the indexes available
 - Is a KMS strategy defined
-- Is the auth domain defined and are the MFA variables defined
+- Is the auth domain defined and are the multi-factor-authentication variables defined
 - Is there an SMTP server defined
 - Is there a security event callback URI defined